Hussein119/Computer-Security-Algorithms/README.md

 - [x] Implement rail fence encryption and decryption using a numeric key (`rail_fence`).
 - [x] Implement caesar encryption and decryption using a string key (`caesar`).
 - [x] Implement encryption and decryption using Columnar Transposition.
+- [x] Implement encryption and decryption using RC4.

 ### Simple